 Log in to the

-phpMyAdmin database administration panel for your site (different web hosts have different access routes), and then follow these steps:
+phpMyAdmin database panel for your site (different web hosts have different access routes), and then follow these steps:

 - Select the database running the current Textpattern site.

 - In the resulting main content area, click ‘Export’ at the top of the screen.

 - You should be able to use the defaults as they already are, just make sure you tick the ‘Save as file’ box at the bottom of the screen.

 - Click ‘Go’ button.

 The .sql dump file will mostly likely be saved to your desktop.
 Using FTP/SFTP again, you could optionally copy the file into the backup folder you just created to keep everything together.

 You now have a full backup of your files and database.
 If things don’t work out in the upgrade process, you can simply replace the server files and, if necessary, re-import the old database dump file in phpMyAdmin again (using ‘Import’ instead of ‘Export’).
 If you do have problems, you might consider running a development (sister) site of your main site and try upgrading there first.

 It is strongly advised to log out of the Textpattern admin interface before upgrading.